Bedrock-OSS/bedrock-wiki/docs/meta/deferred-qna.md

 ## Customizable Clouds

--   **Q**: As of right now, Clouds are not really customizeable for deferred, is there plans to add volumetric Clouds.
+-   **Q**: As of right now, Clouds are not really customizable for deferred, is there plans to add volumetric Clouds.
 -   **A**: No plans on clouds to share right now, but appreciate the suggestion here!
 Definitely lots to explore here.

 -   **Q**: Will deferred have a multiple clouds layers like SDGP as config? that's feels more like aesthetic things that might gonna fit well with some packs.